The First Affiliated Hospital Of Zhengzhou University

 -

-New hope for women with resistant ovarian cancer: drug combo shows promise
+New hope for hard-to-treat ovarian cancer: drug duo shows promise in early trial

-Disease control Not yet recruitingThis study tests a combination of two drugs, sacituzumab tirumotecan and bevacizumab, in 30 women with platinum-resistant recurrent ovarian cancer.
-The goal is to see if the combo can shrink tumors and delay cancer growth better than current options.
-Participants must have had 1 …
+Disease control Not yet recruitingThis study tests a combination of two drugs (sacituzumab tirumotecan and bevacizumab) in 30 women with platinum-resistant recurrent ovarian cancer, a type that is very hard to treat.
+The goal is to see if the combo can shrink tumors better than current options.
+Participants must …

 Phase: PHASE2 • Sponsor: The First Affiliated Hospital of Zhengzhou University • Aim: Disease control